-Article 8a - Honours Programme Master
+Article 11 - Honours Programme Master

-- 1. Students who meet the criteria referred to in the Implementation Regulations will be invited to register for the TU Delft Honours Programme Master for outstanding Master's students. - 2.
-Based on the criteria referred to in the Implementation Regulations, students will be selected and admitted to the Honours Programme Master by the director of studies or an Honours Class committee established by the director of studies. - 3.
-The Honours Programme Master will comprise 30 credits: - a.
+- 1. A student who meets the criteria referred to in the Implementation Regulations will be invited to register for the TU Delft Honours Programme Master for outstanding Master's students. - 2.
+Based on the criteria referred to in the Implementation Regulations, a student will be selected and admitted to the Honours Programme Master by the director of studies or an Honours coordinator of Honours committee established by the director of studies.

+- 3. The Honours Programme Master will comprise 20 credits: - a.
 At least 5 credits must be completed in the TU Delft-wide component of the Honours Programme Master, which consists of the following parts: - the subject "Critical Reflection on Technology" WM0355HT - playing an active role within the Honours Programme Master community - b.
-A maximum of 25 credits may be completed in the faculty component of the Honours Programme Master, the composition of which (including its content and options) is described in the Implementation Regulations. - 4.
-Any student selected for participation in the Honours Programme Master must submit his or her options for the faculty component to the director of studies or the Honours committee for approval. - 5.
-The board of examiners will be responsible for assessing whether all the requirements of the Honours Programme Master have been met. - Any student who has successfully completed the Honours Programme Master will be awarded a certificate signed by the chair of the board of examiners and the director of the Honours Programme Delft.
+A minimum of 15 credits may be completed in the faculty component of the Honours Programme Master, the composition of which (including its content and options) is described in the Implementation Regulations. - 4.
+Any student selected for participation in the Honours Programme Master must submit his or her options for the faculty component to the director of studies or the Honours coordinator of Honours committee for approval. - 5.
+The Board of Examiners will be responsible for assessing whether all the requirements of the Honours Programme Master have been met. - 6.
+Any student who has successfully completed the Honours Programme Master within a period of 30 months will be awarded a certificate signed by the chair of the Board of Examiners and the Rector Magnificus.
+A student who registered for the HPM before September 1, 2014, has to complete the HPM within 36 months in order to receive a certificate.